USantaTecla-projects/concepts/README.md

 ### Production

-If you want to execute the app in production mode, you need to execute:
+If you want to execute the app in production mode, you need to execute (inside `./backend`):
 ```bash
 $ sudo docker-compose --env-file .env.prod up
 ```